-Alicia Rosselle, MAcOM, LAc, is a master acupuncturist and herbalist specializing in the treatment of chronic pain, neurological disorders, and women’s health.
+Dr. Alicia Rosselle, L.Ac., DACM is the founder & owner of Four Gates Acupuncture.
+She is a master acupuncturist and herbalist specializing in chronic pain, women’s health and neurological disorders.

-She graduated from the Oregon College of Oriental Medicine with a Masters of Acupuncture and Oriental Medicine, and later pursued additional post-graduate studies in women’s health, musculoskeletal pain and injury recovery at Nanjing University of Traditional Chinese Medicine in Nanjing, China.
+Alicia completed her Master of Acupuncture and Chinese Medicine at the Oregon College of Oriental Medicine and is a Licensed Acupuncturist in the State of Maine.
+She is a certified Diplomate of Oriental Medicine (Dipl.
+O.M.) by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+Alicia completed her Doctoral studies in Acupuncture and Chinese Medicine (DACM) at Pacific College of Health & Science.
+She also completed additional post-graduate studies in women’s health, musculoskeletal pain and injury recovery at Nanjing University of Traditional Chinese Medicine in Nanjing, China.

 She understands that the body is innately intelligent and is already equipped with its own healing ability.
 Her goal is to help every single person she works with to reconnect with that inner healing intelligence to not only live a life with less (or no) pain, but a life full of meaning and joy.